Find Grad Schools

 Find Schools Near

-Life As a Remote Sensing Scientist or Technologist
+What Does it Take to Be a Remote Sensing Scientist or Technologist?

-Remote Sensing Scientist or Technologist Job Description Apply remote sensing principles and methods to analyze data and solve problems in areas such as natural resource management, urban planning, or homeland security.
+Example of Remote Sensing Scientist or Technologist Job Apply remote sensing principles and methods to analyze data and solve problems in areas such as natural resource management, urban planning, or homeland security.
 May develop new sensor systems, analytical techniques, or new applications for existing systems.

-Life As a Remote Sensing Scientist or Technologist: What Do They Do?
+A Day in the Life of a Remote Sensing Scientist or Technologist

-• Conduct research into the application or enhancement of remote sensing technology.
+• Train technicians in the use of remote sensing technology.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.